 The campaign discussed in this case study was for a local Israeli robot vacuum cleaner brand (hereafter referred to as “Robot Brand”).
 The experiment was conducted during the second quarter of 2017 (April-June), and the data was compared to the second quarter of 2016.

-Now, that you see exit intent popups work, let’s take a look at how you can make them work for your brand.
+Now that you see exit intent popups work let’s look at how you can make them work for your brand.

 Asking for a Lot of Info

 When a user comes to your website, clicks around, and is getting ready to leave – showing a pop up with a bunch of fields isn’t ideal.
 They’re already set to leave your site, which will likely push them out quicker.

 In this example by Neil Patel, he only asks for the website URL, nothing else.